 - Remember that the goal of discipline is to teach and protect your child, not to punish your child. - Reward good behavior with frequent praise. - Avoid spanking, shouting, or long explanations.
-Set limits and use distraction. - Temper tantrums are common.
-Ignoring tantrums is one of the best ways to stop the behavior. - Try to avoid battles by giving your child two appropriate choices that are both acceptable to you.
+You may try brief "time outs" at this age.
+Place your toddler in the crib or playpen for 1-2 minutes. - Temper tantrums are common.
+Ignoring tantrums is one of the best ways to stop the behavior. - Do not allow hitting, biting, or other aggressive behavior.
+Brief time outs are an effective way to teach your toddler that these behaviors are not acceptable. - Children at this age want choice.
+"No" reflects a child's developing identity and this desire for choice.
+Try to avoid battles by giving your child two appropriate choices that are both acceptable to you.
 For example, ask your child to choose between wearing the red sweater or the blue sweater. - CONSISTENCY is extremely important.
-Discuss "house rules" with all family members and caregivers.
+Discuss "house rules" with all members and caregivers.
+Decide what limits are important and be specific when setting limits.